 \end{corollary}

-Lemma \ref{lem:gaussiancdf} and \ref{lem:gotze}, below, are used to bound the probability that the mutual information random vector belongs to a set.
+Lemmas \ref{lem:gaussiancdf} and \ref{lem:gotze}, below, are used to bound the probability that the information density random vector belongs to a set.
 The total variation distance between the measures $P_X$ and $P_Y$ on $\mathbb{R}^d$ is defined as